paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-045-fair-housing.md

 #### References in Text
 This Act, referred to in subsec. (a), means Pub.
 L. 90–284, Apr.
 11, 1968, 82 Stat.
 73, known as the Civil Rights Act of 1968.
 For complete classification of this Act to the Code, see Tables.

 The Civil Rights Act of 1964, referred to in subsec. (f)(1), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title VI of the Civil Rights Act of 1964 is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of this title.
+241. Title VI of the Civil Rights Act of 1964 is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of this title](./chapter-021-civil-rights.md#section-2000a) and Tables.

 The Age Discrimination Act of 1975, referred to in subsec. (f)(4), is title III of Pub.
 L. 94–135, Nov.
 28, 1975, 78 Stat.
 728, which is classified generally to chapter 76 (§ 6101 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6101 of this title](./chapter-076-age-discrimination-in-federally-assisted-programs.md#section-6101) and Tables.

 The Equal Credit Opportunity Act, referred to in subsec. (f)(5), is title VII of Pub.
 L. 90–321, as added by Pub.
 L. 93–495, title V, § 503, Oct.
 28, 1974, 88 Stat.
-1521, as amended, which is classified generally to subchapter IV (§ 1691 et seq.) of chapter 41 of Title 15, Commerce and Trade.
+1521, which is classified generally to subchapter IV (§ 1691 et seq.) of chapter 41 of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1601&num=0&edition=prelim) and Tables.

 The Executive orders referred to in subsec. (f)(11) are set out as notes under sections of the Code as follows: